Wellbeing Strand

 -

 Songs and Soundscapes: a new 10 week programme for adults with learning disabilities.
 Sessions will involve participants sharing their favourite songs and then creating new songs and soundscapes with the group.
-Sessions will run on Mondays from 2-4pm, from 29th April until 15th July.
+2025 dates to be confirmed soon!

 -